nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 Format: `view L/[LINEUP]`
 * All the players in the specified `LINEUP` will be displayed.
 * If no `LINEUP` is provided, all players who are inside some lineup will be displayed.
+Also display the list of all current lineups.
 * The specified `LINEUP` and specified `` must be **valid** to be viewed.

 Examples:
 * `view L/Starting Five` Displays all players inside the lineup `Starting Five`
-* `view L/` Displays all players who are inside some lineup.
+* `view L/` Displays all players who are inside some lineup and the current lineups.

 **To view a player:**<br>